Graduate Assistant Handbook

 Who is the Graduate Advisor and/or Coordinator of my graduate program?

 Your graduate academic advisor is assigned through your department of study.
 You must be advised by your advisor or graduate coordinator before you can register for graduate courses.
 Your graduate Advisor or coordinator can answer questions related to your coursework and departmental requirements.
 Your graduate advisor’s name can be found by accessing your OneStop account, through Web Self Service.
 Go to Student tab, select Registration, and then OneStop Advising Page.
 At the top right of this page you will see “Primary Advisor.”
 We encourage you to seek the assistance of your advisor or graduate coordinator.
-These individuals are willing and able to serve you throughout your studies.
+These individuals are willing and able to help you throughout your studies.

 How do I receive a Govs ID Card?